gcosma/DaphneAI/documentation/pfd_alignment.md

 - Keep: forward-looking, actionable obligations (monitor/evaluate/ensure/provide reassurance/assess/put in place).
 - Drop: statutory boilerplate (“action should be taken…”, “duty of those receiving this report…”), reported speech (“Mr X agreed that … should …”), and narrative conclusion/citation blocks.

+**Practical note (current priorities)**
+- The “action-verb” channel is treated as the canonical continuity method and is aligned to v1 semantics.
+- Longer-term, we expect to collapse multiple PFD “recommendation-like” channels into a single, explainable action-verb-oriented surface in the UI, while still preserving the semantic distinction between explicit recommendations (Target A) and response-required concerns (Target B) for downstream alignment and evaluation.

 ### Response extraction – PFD response documents (proposed “block” approach)